Employment FAQ

 Each state can have its own separate child labor laws, so be sure you’re in compliance with the laws of those states you operate in.

 Not according to federal law.
-However, Colorado mandates a ten minute break for every four hours worked.
+However, Colorado mandates a 10-minute break for every four hours worked.
 In addition, a 30-minute unpaid lunch break is minimally required for employees working more than five consecutive hours.
 Laws of other states may differ.

 Generally the answer is yes.
 However, individual circumstances affect compensable time.
 Please contact StaffScapes for guidance.

-If you didn’t find your answers here, we can still help.
-Our team of experts has been helping Denver area companies avoid HR hassles for well over 20 years, and we’ll be glad to do the same for you.
+If you didn’t find the answers to your questions here, we can still help.
+Our team of experts has been helping Denver area companies avoid HR hassles for well over 25 years, and we’ll be glad to do the same for you.
 Contact us today and let’s see what we can do together.